tahbee03/tahbee03/README.md

 ## Introduction
-Hello!
-My name is Talike (pronounced tah-leek), and I am working towards being a full-stack software engineer.
-I have dreamed of being a video game developer for years now, but I have decided to work more towards creating software for both mobile devices and computers.
-I have experience with a handful of programming languages including C++ and Python.
-I hope to use these languages (as well as the ones I will learn in the future) and my problem-solving skills to create and/or improve software that users will find efficient, visually appealing, and -- if applicable -- entertaining to engage with.
+Hi!
+My name is Talike (pronounced tah-leek) and I am a Computer Science student at the City College of New York.
+I enjoy creating web applications that serve as solutions to real-world problems while simultaneously incorporating entertainment and minimalism as supporting components.
+Python, JavaScript, and React are examples of languages and tools that I have gained proficiency in from working on past projects.
+As I continue progressing in my career, my ultimate goal is to be a full-stack web developer with a well-rounded set of tech skills.

 ## Skills + Experience